 - One-handed flap closure with magnetic Fidlock buckles.

-- Molle attachment points around perimeter of bag for easy and flexible strapping.
-Comes with 6 double sided velcro straps that are long enough to wrap around most larger tubed, carbon frames.
+- Molle attachment points around the perimeter of the bag for easy and flexible strapping.
+Comes with 6 double-sided velcro straps that are long enough to wrap around most larger tubed, carbon frames.

-- Internal padding around parimeter where there bag comes in contact with frame.
+- Internal padding around the perimeter where the bag comes in contact with the frame.

 - SM: 2.5L

 - LG: 3.75L

 - SM: 8.4 oz